kodecocodes/i9t/testing/testing.markdown

 ![bordered bezel](/images/singleTest.png)

 Tapping the diamond icon builds and launches the application.
 And then...the simulator does something you've probably never see it do before.
 It becomes possessed!
-Specifically, it simulates tapping into Ray's Full Body Workout and then tapping back.
+Specifically, it simulates tapping into Ray's Full Body Workout and then tapping the back button.

 You may be thinking that this is not a real test since it has no assertions.
-If you've written regular `XCTest` tests before, you know that they rely on one or more assertion such as `XCTAssertTrue()`, `XCTAssertFalse()`, `XCTAssertEquals()` and so on.
+If you've written regular `XCTest` tests before, you know that they rely on one or more assertion such as `XCTAssertTrue()`, `XCTAssertFalse()` or `XCTAssertEquals()`.

 Although you _can_ add assertions, you don't have to explicitly assert anything in a UI test.
 If the test expects to find a specific UI element on the screen (e.g. a button that says "Workouts") but doesn't, the test will fail.
-In other words, tapping around your app and going through your usual actions implicitly tests your UI.
+In other words, tapping around your app and going through your usual actions _implicitly_ tests your UI.

 There are three main classes involved in UI testing: `XCUIApplication`, `XCUIElement` and `XCUIElementQuery`.
 They're difficult to distinguish in `testRaysFullBodyWorkout()` because of Swift's type inference, but they're there!
 Here's a short description on what they do:

 - `XCUIApplication` is a proxy for your application.
 You use it to launch and terminate the application as you start and end UI tests.
 Notice that the `setup()` method in **WorkoutsUITests.swift** launches the app.
 This means you're launching your `XCUIApplication` before every UI test in the file. `XCUIApplication` is also the root element in the element hierarchy visible to your test.
 - `XCUIElement` is a proxy for UI elements in the application.
-Every `UIKit` class you can think of can be represented by a `XCUIElement`.
+Every `UIKit` class you can think of can be represented by a `XCUIElement` in the context of a UI test.
 How? `XCUIElement` can have a type (e.g. `.Cell`, `.Table`, `.WebView`, etc.) as well as an identifier.
 The identifier usually comes from the element's accessibility information such as its accessibility identifier, label or value.
 >What can you do with an `XCUIElement`?
 Anything you can think of.
 You can try tapping, double tapping, swiping in every direction.
 Just like a UI element, there's no guarantee the `XCUIElement` will respond to these actions, but you can sure try them!
 - `XCUIElementQuery` queries a `XCUIElement` for sub-elements matching some criteria.
 The three most popular ways to query elements is with `descendantsMatchingType(_:)`, `childrenMatchingType(:_)` and `containingType(_:_:)`.

 > **Note**: Remember that `XCUIApplication` and `XCUIElement` are only proxies, not the actual objects.
 For example The type `XCUIElementType.Button` can either mean a `UIButton` or a `UIBarButtonItem` (which does not descend from `UIButton`) or it can be any other button-like entity!

 Let's add one more step to the your current test.
 When you step into the workout detail page, you're also going to scroll down and tap the **Select & Workout** button.
-This will bring up an alert view, which your test will dismiss by tapping **OK**.
+This brings up an alert controller, which your test will dismiss by tapping **OK**.
 Finally, you'll return to the workout list screen like before.
-While you're at it, you'll also refactor what the method you implemented previously.
+While you're at it, you'll also refactor what the test to make it more concise.

 Go to `testRaysFullBodyWorkout()` and replace the implementation with the following: